By Rob Leenderts

 To enhance the productivity of your fibre network, dpCom allows you to collate and secure all your data into one system.
 You can create a Digital Twin of your fibre network.
 Thus, you limit the data to one space, and take full control of both the data and the process.
 You keep track of everything, since you plan, design, build, deploy and operate your fibre network in the same system.
 One database.
 One process.
 One standard.
 This is how to build an efficient and sustainable fibre business.

 Do you want to learn more about the benefits of Digital Twins and the additional advantages of dpCom?
-Join our webinar Optimise your fibre network – from traditional GIS to Digital Twin on 5 May 2021 at 14.00 BST.
+Do not hesitate to contact one of our experts.

 Meet the expert

 Rob Leenderts is a subject matter expert in Wholesale Broadband, Open Access, Backhaul Solutions, GIS/OSS/BSS systems and re-use of Public Sector Assets.
 Rob is a founder member and Board Director of INCA – the Trade Association for those working to develop independent next generation broadband services in the UK.